asif2211/git_project/README.md

 This is git training on coursera and we learned very much aobut git here
 # Exapme
-so we have to start our git with push pull every thing with that
+so we have to start our git with push pull every thing with that `git checkout -b android` create new branch

+`git commit -a -m 'commit here'` commit and add

-`git push -u origin branch name`
+`git push -u origin android` push new branch on remote

-`git rmeote -v` check origin

-`git branch -r ` chekc remote branches